+Securities Offered....

-- Securities Offered....
-Units consisting of DM aggregate principal amount at maturity of % Senior Discount Notes due 2006 of the Company and Warrants to purchase an aggregate of shares of Common Stock of the Company.
-Each Unit consists of DM1,000 principal amount at maturity of Notes and Warrants, each Warrant entitling the holder thereof to purchase one share of Common Stock.
+Units consisting of DM 243,211,000 aggregate principal amount at maturity of 12 3/8% Senior Discount Notes due 2006 of the Company and 729,633 Warrants to purchase an aggregate of 766,114 shares of Common Stock of the Company.
+Each Unit consists of DM1,000 principal amount at maturity of Notes and three Warrants, each Warrant entitling the holder thereof to purchase 1.05 shares of Common Stock.
 The Notes will be issued with original issue discount.
-See "Certain United States Federal Income Tax Considerations". - Separability.....
+See "Certain United States Federal Income Tax Considerations".

+Separability.....

 The Notes and the Warrants will be separately transferable immediately on the date of closing of the Units Offering (the "Separability Date").

 Issue Price.....

-DM per Unit.
+DM 616.75 per Unit.

 Use of Proceeds.....

-The net proceeds to the Company from the sale of the Notes being offered by the Company hereby, after deducting underwriting discounts and commissions and estimated offering expenses, are estimated to be approximately \$96.7 million (based on a Dollar--Deutsche Mark exchange rate of DM 1.77= \$1.00, the noon buying rate in New York City for cable transfers in Deutsche Marks as certified for customs purposes by the Federal Reserve Bank of New York (the "Noon Buying Rate") on May 8, 1998).
+The net proceeds to the Company from the sale of the Notes being offered by the Company hereby, after deducting underwriting discounts and commissions and estimated offering expenses, are estimated to be approximately \$83.8 million (based on a Dollar--Deutsche Mark exchange rate of DM 1.79= \$1.00, the noon buying rate in New York City for cable transfers in Deutsche Marks as certified for customs purposes by the Federal Reserve Bank of New York (the "Noon Buying Rate") on June 17, 1998).